 What will happen to me if I decide to take part?

-(This section details what will be involved in your research study from a participant’s point of view, and in the order they will experience it.)
+This section details what will be involved in your research study from a participant’s point of view, and in the order they will experience it.

 If there are multiple study visits, describe them in turn.
 If research is taking place in the context of clinical care, make clear which parts are research and which are standard of care.
 A table or flow chart can provide clarity when describing a complex series of interventions.